creationix/howtonode.org/articles/welcome.markdown

 Something you'll notice coming from other languages (especially PHP) is that [node][] doesn't assume your code is running *in* a web-server.
 In fact it doesn't assume much at all.
 This turns out to be a very good thing and we'll see why later.

 Also something that will be new is the fact that **all** IO functions are non-blocking and asynchronous.
 This allows node to be single threaded at the application layer, but perform very well.
-Especially for use cases where time is speant in IO wait.
+Especially for use cases where time is spent in IO wait.

 ### HTTP Server - Github Hook ###